The global health fact-checking initiative grows stronger with 53 health experts from 15 countries.

-The network includes experts from 24 countries – Australia, Bangladesh, Chad, China, Congo, Gabon, Gambia, Hong Kong, India, Indonesia, Italy, Nepal, Nigeria, Malaysia, Myanmar, Pakistan, Philippines, Rwanda, Singapore, Sri Lanka, United Arab Emirates, United Kingdom, Yemen and Zimbabwe – working together to combat health misinformation.
+The network includes experts from 15 countries - Australia, Africa, Bangladesh, China, Hong Kong, India, Indonesia, Italy, Nepal, Myanmar, Pakistan, Philippines, Sri Lanka, United Kingdom, and Yemen - working together to combat health misinformation.

 Meet the new members of the First Check team of experts:

 1. Walter Balane

 Associate Professor, Bukidnon State University, Philippines

 Walter Balane worked as a full-time community journalist for over a decade, covering various topics such as peace processes, indigenous peoples' issues, good governance, and small and medium enterprises.
 He holds a Master of Arts in Journalism from Ateneo de Manila University, Philippines and is pursuing a PhD at the University of the Philippines.
 Walter is a member of various organisations, including the Mindanao Institute of Journalism and the Association of Development Communication Educators and Practitioners-Philippines.

 2. Mridula Kapil Bhargava